-People who want to eat ethically produced chocolate are realising they can do something.
+People who want to eat ethically produced chocolate are realising that they can do something.
 Fair Trade chocolate sales are on the rise in Australia.
-Cadbury have even joined the smaller companies.
 Read more

 Chocolate, Slavery and Debt

 While you are dreaming of chocolate, do you ever wonder where the chocolate comes from?
-One connection is between the production and marketing of chocolate, slave labour and the debt burden of poor countries.
+One connection is between the production and marketing of chocolate, slave labour, and developing countries' debt burden.
 Learn more

 Columbans in partnership with Jubilee Australia